Winfield Scott: Retirement, consultations, writings, and death

-Scott grew very heavy in his last years of service, and was unable to mount a horse or walk more than a few paces without stopping to rest.
+Scott grew very heavy in his last years of service and could not mount a horse or walk more than a few paces without stopping to rest.
 He was often in ill health, and suffered from gout, dropsy, rheumatism, and vertigo.
 After retiring, he traveled to Europe with his daughter, Cornelia, and her husband, H. L. Scott.
 In Paris, he worked with Thurlow Weed to aid American consul John Bigelow in defusing the Trent Affair, a diplomatic incident with Britain.
 On his return from Europe in December 1861, he lived alone in New York City and at West Point, New York, where he wrote his memoirs and closely followed the ongoing civil war.

 On June 23–24, 1862, President Lincoln made an unannounced visit to West Point, where he spent five hours consulting with Scott regarding the handling of the Civil War and the staffing of the War Department.
 After McClellan's defeat in the Seven Days Battles, Lincoln accepted Scott's advice and appointed General Halleck as the army's senior general.
 In 1864, Scott sent a copy of his newly published memoirs to Ulysses S. Grant, who had succeeded Halleck as the lead Union general.
-The copy that Scott sent was inscribed, "from the oldest to the greatest general."
+The copy that Scott sent was inscribed "from the oldest to the greatest general."
 Following a strategy similar to Scott's Anaconda Plan, Grant led the Union to victory, and Lee's Army of Northern Virginia surrendered in April 1865.

 On October 4, 1865, Scott was elected as a Companion of the Pennsylvania Commandery of the Military Order of the Loyal Legion of the United States and was assigned insignia number 27.
 He is one of the few individuals who belonged to the three most senior military societies of the United States – the Society of the Cincinnati, the Aztec Club of 1847 and the Loyal Legion.

-Scott died at West Point on May 29, 1866, two weeks before his 80th birthday.
-President Andrew Johnson ordered the flags flown at half-staff to honor Scott, and Scott's funeral was attended by many of the leading Union generals, including Grant, George G. Meade, George H. Thomas, and John Schofield.
+Scott died at West Point on the morning of May 29, 1866, at age 79.
+President Andrew Johnson ordered flags flown at half-staff to honor Scott.
+His funeral was attended by many of the leading Union generals, including Grant, George G. Meade, George H. Thomas, and John Schofield.
 He is buried at the West Point Cemetery.